 In some Muslim countries it is law that all women must cover up (for example even foreigners must cover up in Iran and Saudi Arabia) but when I was living in Dubai, I was often asked by people who were planning a holiday to Dubai or one of the other United Arab Emirates (Abu Dhabi, Sharjah, Ajman, Ras al Khaimah, Umm al Quwain & Fujairah are the others), or in fact just people who were curious when I told them I lived there, whether all women have to cover up or not?

-As the UAE is a muslim country and hence is governed by Sharia law.
-Although some countries in the Middle East follow the law to the strictest letter, Dubai is probably one of the more lenient Emirates in the area due to the large expat community (approximately 80% of the residents are not local Emiratis) and also to the high level of tourism that Dubai has planned for and wants as part of it's strategic growth.
+The UAE is indeed a Muslim country and hence is governed by Sharia law.
+Although some countries in the Middle East follow the law to the strictest letter, Dubai is probably one of the more lenient Emirates in the area due to the large expat community (approximately 80% of the residents are not local Emiratis) and also to the high level of tourism that Dubai has planned for and wants as part of its strategic growth.

 Dress Respectfully in Dubai

 The majority of local women dress in the Abaya when they are outside their homes - this is the long black flowing robes that cover their clothes.
 The extent to which they cover their heads and faces depends on their own beliefs and interpretations of the Koran (and also as I understand, the preference of their husband or father).

 Some local Emirati women will completely cover their faces with the burka but the majority just cover their hair with the hijab (and some just wear what you might class as normal Western clothes but obviously you wouldn't notice these women so much as they may appear to be more Western).

 So, the situation is that it is not required for a visitor to Dubai to cover their heads with a scarf at all.
 There is one exception though and that is if you are visiting a mosque or similar place where, if you do not have one, you will be given a head scarf to wear.

 There are however, some local rules on decency that you should follow: